kubernetes-sigs/gateway-api/geps/gep-1713/index.md

     sectionName: foo
 ```

+#### Optional Section Name

+If a `sectionName` in a Route's `parentRef` is not set then the Route MUST attach to only the listeners in the referenced parent.
+As an example given a `Gateway` and it's child `ListenerSets` a route attaching to the `Gateway` with an empty `sectionName` shall only attach to the listeners in the `Gateways` immediate `spec.listeners` list.
+In other words, the Route will not attach to any listeners in the `ListenerSets`.

+### Policy Attachment

+Policy attachment is [under discussion] in https://github.com/kubernetes-sigs/gateway-api/discussions/2927

+Similar to Routes, `ListenerSet` can inherit policy from a Gateway.
+Policies that attach to a `ListenerSet` apply to all listeners defined in that resource, but do not impact listeners in the parent `Gateway`.
+This allows `ListenerSets` attached to the same `Gateway` to have different policies.
+If the implementation cannot apply the policy to only specific listeners, it should reject the policy.

+### ReferenceGrant Semantics

+When a `ReferenceGrant` is applied to a `Gateway` it MUST NOT be inherited by child `ListenerSets`.
+Thus a `ListenerSet` listener MUST NOT access secrets granted to the `Gateway` listeners.

+When a `ReferenceGrant` is applied to a `ListenerSet` it MUST NOT grant permission to the parent `Gateway`'s listeners.
+Thus a `Gateway` listener MUST NOT access secrets granted to the `ListenerSet` listeners.

+A `ListenerSet` must be able to reference a secret/backend in the same namespace as itself without a `ReferenceGrant`.

 ### Listener Validation

 Within a single resource such as a `Gateway` or `ListenerSet` the list of listeners MUST have unique names.
 Implementations MUST allow listeners from a child `ListenerSet` to be merged into a parent `Gateway` when listeners have the same name.
 Likewise implementations MUST allow sibling `ListenerSets` listeners with matching names to be merged into a parent `Gateway`.
 This allows for authors of Routes to simply attach to their desired parentRef and listener without having to worry about naming conflicts across resources.